Antzed/INFO-371-image-categorization/findings.md

 EN, ZN and TH are harder to distinguish compare to the just EN and ZN.
 This is partially due to the added complexity of trying to distinguish 3 language instead of 2, and because compare to the distinct contrast between EN and ZN, EN and TH is harder to distinguish.
 Although from the human perspective TH is obviously different from EN, their letter like symbols is similar to that of English in the network's perspective.
 For this set of data we reached maximum of 0.737 using 4 hidden layers: two Conv2D　layer, two dense layer.
 The training time for this around 24 minutes, which is an obvious increase from before.

 Finally, EN and DA is also very hard to distinguish.
-This is because Danish is basically using the same alphabet as English.
-The maximum validation accuracy we got is 0.84 with two hidden layer(one Conv2d and one Dense) in around 13 minutes.
-Afterwards we  increase the hidden layers to 3 and increase the strides to 2, which resulted in a lower accuracy of 0.65.
-This suggested that strides can have a higher influence on validation accuracy than number of layers.
+This is due to the fact that Danish and English essentially utilize the same alphabet.
+With two hidden layers—one Conv2d and one Dense—we were able to achieve a maximum validation accuracy of 0.84 in about 13 minutes.
+After that, we increased the strides to two and the hidden layers to three, which led to a lower accuracy of 0.65.
+This implied that the number of layers may not have as much of an impact on validation accuracy as expected.